fahrnbergerg/tryhackme/contain-linux.md

 - If we do not receive payment within two hours, your decryption key will be destroyed and your files will be lost forever.
 </pre>
 # `user.txt`
-Since you do not want to pay any money, ignore the ransom demand.
-Find and the expected file `user.txt` inside the home directory.
+Ignore the ransom demand and look for `user.txt` inside the home directory.

 `cat user.txt` (Target Machine)

-It reads illegible content rather than the expected user flag, blatantly through the ransomware.
-Thus, analyze it thoroughly.
+The file contains illegible data instead of the flag.
+Analyze its type.

 `file user.txt` (Target Machine)
 <pre>